 Experienced as a trial and appellate advocate, Andrew has appeared in the State and Federal courts including the High Court of Australia, at inquests and inquiries, and before many Tribunals.
 He has mediated vocational and commercial matters to early resolution, and advised on contractual disputes, recoveries, the conflict of laws, and tortious claims.

 He actively supports the professional development of others through the Law Society of Western Australia and as a member of its Education Committee, as an author and editor for various LexisNexis publications including Halsbury’s, and as an adjunct Senior Lecturer at the University of Western Australia Law School.
 Andrew is also a deputy member of the Western Australian Reproductive Technology Council, and a sessional member of the State Administrative Tribunal.
 He holds masters and doctoral degrees in Law, is a Fellow of ANZIIF, and a Fellow of the Australian Academy of Law.

 Areas of expertise

-Andrew provides public and private hospitals and health practitioners with strategies to achieve the best outcomes in professional, public and products liability claims, and in vocational regulation and disciplinary investigations.
-He also advises on policy wording and the interpretation of insurance contracts.
+Andrew provides public and private hospitals, universities, and health practitioners with strategies to achieve the best outcomes in professional, public and products liability claims, and in vocational and disciplinary investigations for Australian and London market underwriters, medical defence organisations, the Government Insurance Division, and the Commonwealth.
+He also advises on the drafting and interpretation of insurance contracts.